 Also when you spot the turtles you need to keep a distance of 3 mt and for a period no longer than 5 minutes

-if you wish to swim on your on, you still can, nobody can’t tell you that you cannot swim, just stay away from the limited area and you will probably be able to see turtles anyway.
-I am sure this rules they implemented are more of a business than a preservation issue, but it serves both purposes I guess.
+However, if you wish to swim on your own, you still can.
+Nobody can’t tell you that you cannot swim, stay away from the limited area, and you will probably be able to see turtles anyway.
+I am sure the rules they implemented are more of a business than a preservation issue, but it serves both purposes, I guess.

-In any case remember that if you want to swim on your own you can do it, just do it with respect to rules, both made by human and by mother nature.
+In any case remember that if you want to swim on your own you can do it, just do it with respect to rules, both made by humans and by mother nature.